data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/mega.md

    singularity datasource add mega [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --mega-debug
+      Output more debug from Mega.

+      If this flag is set (along with -vv) it will print further debugging information from the mega backend.

    --mega-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --mega-user
-      User name.

-   --mega-pass
-      Password.

-   --mega-debug
-      Output more debug from Mega.

-      If this flag is set (along with -vv) it will print further debugging information from the mega backend.

    --mega-hard-delete
       Delete files permanently rather than putting them into the trash.